wilgardner/pbr-painter-doc/docs/other_panels.md

 ![Screenshot](img/pbr_channels_multipass_2.png)

+__Note that the _layer blend_ option for each channel is a new addition to v1.0.4.
+This lets you change, for each channel, how the current layer is blended with the underlying texture.__

 For the __albedo__ channel, you can either paint directly using the color of the brush or select _use constant albedo_, which will apply a constant color over the painter area for the layer, which you can then adjust.
 For the __metallic__, __roughness__, __normals__, __specular__ and __height__ channels, you can select a single value that will be applied over the painted area.
 For the __height__ channel, you can